How to Buy a Fixer-Upper Veterinary Practice

 Cost of Goods Sold

 The cost of goods sold (COGS) often holds the biggest growth opportunities in a practice.
 COGS is the direct cost of producing income from goods, as opposed to services.
 Sometimes you’ll find wages and other expenses in this category, but it should only represent the direct costs of the goods you sell — meaning drugs, medical supplies, pharmacy products, and food.
-Not every business entity puts the COGS category on their tax returns, and most businesses put too much into that category, so you’ll have to parse out what really matters.

 Ordering Supplies